bt3gl/building_blog/content/v8_jit.md

 Category: Web Security
 Tags: V8, JIT, JavaScript, garbage_collection, cache, bytecode, Chrome, Python

 [In 2008, Google released a sandbox-oriented browser](http://blogoscoped.com/google-chrome/), that was assembled from several different code libraries from Google and third parties (for instance, it borrowed a rendering machinery from the open-source  [Webkit layout engine](https://www.webkit.org/), later changing it to a forked version, [Blink](http://en.wikipedia.org/wiki/Blink_(layout_engine))).
-Six years later, Chrome has became the preferred browser for [half of users in the Internet](http://en.wikipedia.org/wiki/File:Usage_share_of_web_browsers_(Source_StatCounter).svg).
-This is enough reason to investigate further how security is dealt in this engine.
+Six years later, Chrome has become the preferred browser for [half of the users on the Internet](http://en.wikipedia.org/wiki/File:Usage_share_of_web_browsers_(Source_StatCounter).svg).
+This is enough reason to investigate further how security is dealt with in this engine.
 With this motivation in mind, I summarize the main features of Chrome and its [Chromium Project](http://www.chromium.org/Home), describing the pristine way of processing JavaScript with the **V8 JavaScript virtual machine**.